Gyrfalcon: Dietary biology

+Mammalian prey can be locally important, mainly Arctic ground squirrels (Spermophilus parryii) and Arctic hares (Lepus arcticus), and occasionally Norway lemming (Lemmus lemmus) in peak years.
+Due to the limit of load that they can carry, gyrfalcons mainly take young hares, but both male and female falcons can take down adult hares up 4.5 kg in weight and bring dismembered pieces to their nest.
+Other mammalian prey can include mice, water voles, muskrats, stoats, minks, Arctic fox pups, and rarely also bats.
+Prey other than birds and mammals are extremely rare, but brown trout (Salmo trutta) have been recorded as prey.

 Threat from climate change

-In the early 2000s, it was observed that as climate change began to temper the Arctic summers, peregrine falcons were expanding their range north to parts of Greenland, and competing with gyrfalcons.
-Although it is specially adapted for high-Arctic life, and larger than the peregrine, the gyrfalcon is less aggressive and more conflict-averse, and so is unable to compete with peregrines, which regularly attack and overwhelm the gyrs.
+In the early 2000s, it was observed that as possible climate change began to temper the Arctic summers, peregrine falcons were expanding their range north to parts of Greenland, and competing with gyrfalcons.
+Although it is specially adapted for high-Arctic life, and larger than the peregrine, the gyrfalcon is less aggressive and more conflict-averse, and so is less able to compete with peregrines, which can attack and overwhelm the gyrs.
+However, it remains on the IUCN's Red List with a Conservation Status of Least Concern.

 Breeding

 The gyrfalcon almost invariably nests on cliff faces.
 Breeding pairs do not build their own nests, and often use a bare cliff ledge or the abandoned nest of other birds, particularly golden eagles and common ravens.
 The clutch can range from 1 to 5 eggs, but is usually 2 to 4.
 The average size of an egg is 58.46 × 45 mm; the average weight is 62 g.
 The incubation period averages 35 days, with the chicks hatching at a weight of around 52 g.
 The nestlings are brooded usually for 10 to 15 days and leave the nest at 7 to 8 weeks.
 At 3 to 4 months of age, the immature gyrfalcons become independent of their parents, though they may associate with their siblings through the following winter.

 The only natural predators of gyrfalcons are golden eagles, and even they rarely engage with these formidable falcons.
 Gyrfalcons have been recorded as aggressively harassing animals that come near their nests, although common ravens are the only predators known to successfully pick off gyrfalcon eggs and hatchlings.
 Even brown bears have been reportedly dive-bombed.
 Humans, whether accidentally (automobile collisions or poisoning of carrion to kill mammalian scavengers) or intentionally (through hunting), are the leading cause of death for gyrfalcons.
 Gyrfalcons that survive into adulthood can live up to 20 years of age.

 As F. rusticolus has such a wide range, it is not considered a threatened species by the IUCN.
 It is not much affected by habitat destruction, but pollution, for instance by pesticides, depressed its numbers in the mid-20th century, and until 1994 it was considered "Near Threatened".
 Improving environmental standards in developed countries have allowed the birds to make a comeback.